Extracorporeal Membrane Oxygenation (ECMO)

 When is ECMO used?

-Normally, the lung provides oxygen and removes carbon dioxide from the blood.
-When thelungs are sick or injured, they are unable to do this even with maximum support from medication and machines.
+Normally, lungs provide oxygen and remove carbon dioxide from the blood.
+When the lungs are sick or injured, they are unable to do this even with maximum support from medication and machines.
 ECMO can supply oxygen and remove carbon dioxide while allowing time for the lungs to heal.

-For patients with severe lung conditions, mechanical ventilators could cause further damage and ECMO will be considered as an additional level of support.
+For patients with severe lung conditions, ECMO will be considered as an additional level of support.
 The ECMO machine will act as the patient’s lungs to allow the necessary time to recover.
-Once the patient’s lungs have healed enough to allow the ventilator to provide adequate support again, the patient will be able to come off ECMO.
+A highly specialized treatment, ECMO can support patients for days to weeks while doctors treat their underlying illness.

 If the heart is unable to pump effectively, circulation of blood to the lungs may be affected, resulting in low oxygen levels.
 Blood may not be pumped to the body adequately if the heart is damaged.
 ECMO can be used to pump the blood to the lungs and throughout the body to support all other vital organs so the heart can rest and heal.

-Depending on the heart condition, patients will be placed ECMO prior or post-surgery, to allow the body to receive adequate blood flow.is needed either before or after heart surgery, or in cases where a disease has weakened the heart muscles capability to pump blood through the body.
-For patients that are in need of a heart transplant and ECMO can help “bridge” the patient until a heart is available.
+Depending on the heart condition, patients will be placed on ECMO before or after heart surgery, to allow the body to receive adequate blood flow.
+For patients that are in need of a heart transplant, ECMO can help “bridge” the patient until a heart is available.

 What are the different types of ECMO?

-VA ECMO (veno-arterial) is used when the patient needs help with both heart and lung function.
-The blood is drained from a large vein, runs through the ECMO circuit where it has oxygen added and carbon dioxide removed from the blood, before it returns to the body in a large artery.
-This help to reduce the work that both the heart and lungs have to do, while still oxygenating the vital organs and tissues of the body.
+Veno-Arterial (VA) ECMO is used when the patient needs help with both heart and lung function.
+This form of ECMO does the work of your child’s heart and lungs.
+The blood is drained from a large vein and runs through the ECMO circuit where it has oxygen added and carbon dioxide removed before it returns to the body in a large artery.
+This helps to reduce the work that both the heart and lungs have to do, while still oxygenating the vital organs and tissues of the body.

-VV ECMO (veno-venous) is used when the patient still has relatively good heart function, but the lung function is greatly decreased.
-The blood is drained from a large vein, runs through the ECMO circuit where it has oxygen added and carbon dioxide removed from the blood, before is returns to the body in either the same or another large vein.
+Veno-Venous (VV) ECMO is used when the patient still has relatively good heart function, but the lung function is greatly decreased.
+This type of ECMO does the work of your child’s lungs.
+The blood is drained from a large vein, runs through the ECMO circuit where it has oxygen added and carbon dioxide removed from the blood, before it is returned to the body.
+Your child’s heart continues to pump blood to the body.

 Who is a candidate for ECMO?

-- Supportive treatment before or after cardiac surgery for congenital heart disease
+- Congenital heart disease – supportive treatment before or after cardiac surgery

 Patient Story: Back from the Brink - Dominic Story